EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ### Unlinking the App from an Account

-If users decide to unlink the edu-ID Mobile they can do so by using the "logout" button in the profile view.
+If users decide to unlink the edu-ID Mobile App they can do so by using the "logout" button in the profile view.
 Before a user actually unlinks the app, a warning is presented in order to inform the users that logging out means also that all app authorizations will be rejected.
 At this point the users can stop unlinking the edu-ID Mobile App and return to the profile view.

 ![Logout Warning Screen](images/eduid_LogoutScreen_layout.jpg)